 Q: How do I access the International Market?

 A: Lulu is perfect for accessing or expanding your international presence.
-During the Webinar, Chelsea talked about The Mantle, a publisher using Lulu xPress to print and ship internationally.
+During the Webinar, Chelsea talked about The Mantle, a publisher using Lulu Direct to print and ship internationally.
 But that’s just the printing and fulfillment end of the puzzle.
 The first step is finding and building an audience.
 That starts (often) with social media.
-Once you have interest from an international audience, building out a print-on-demand network that can get your book to your international customer is as simple as finding the right Lulu tool for your needs – xPress for manual ordering and shipping, API or Shopify for a fully automated experience, and Lulu.com for retail distribution.
+Once you have interest from an international audience, building out a print-on-demand network that can get your book to your international customer is as simple as finding the right Lulu tool for your needs – Lulu for manual ordering and shipping, API or Shopify for a fully automated experience, and Lulu.com for retail distribution.

 Q: Does Shopify charge a fee?